odinuv/web/en/apv/articles/html/index.md

 - navigation
 - forms

-The HTML document is [parsed](http://odinuv.cz/en/apv/articles/programming/#source-code) (together with [styles](todo)) by an interpreter build in the web browser.
+A HTML document is [parsed](http://odinuv.cz/en/apv/articles/programming/#source-code) (together with [styles](todo)) by an interpreter build in the web browser.
 Then it is **rendered** by the browser [rendering engine](http://odinuv.cz/en/apv/articles/html/#rendering-engines) on